falcondb/MyNotes/Linux/networking/network-subsystem.md

 >>generic XDP, where the XDP hooks are called from within the networking stack after the sk_buff has been allocated.
 Generic XDP allows us to use the benefits of XDP - though at a slightly higer performance cost - without underlying driver support.
 In this case bpf_prog_run_xdp is called as via netdev's netif_receive_generic_xdp function; i.e. after the skb has been allocated and set up.
 To ensure that XDP processing works, the skb has to be linearized (made contiguous rather than chunked in data fragments) - again this can cost performance.

+### AF_XDP
+>An AF_XDP socket (XSK) is created with the normal socket() syscall.
+Associated with each XSK are two rings: the RX ring and the TX ring.

+>These rings are registered and sized with the setsockopts XDP_RX_RING and XDP_TX_RING.

+>An RX or TX descriptor ring points to a data buffer in a memory area called a UMEM.

+>The UMEM consists of a number of equally sized chunks.

+>This memory area is then registered with the kernel using the new setsockopt XDP_UMEM_REG

+>The UMEM also has two rings:

+* The fill ring is used by the application to send down addr for the kernel to fill in with RX packet data
+* The completion ring contains frame addr that the kernel has transmitted completely and can now be used again by user space

+>The socket is then finally bound with a bind() call to a device and a specific queue id on that device

+>The UMEM can be shared between processes. simply skips the registration of the UMEM and its corresponding two rings, sets the XDP_SHARED_UMEM flag in the bind call

+>BPF_MAP_TYPE_XSKMAP.
+User-space application can place an XSK at an arbitrary place in this map.
+The XDP program can then redirect a packet to a specific index in this map.

+>AF_XDP can operate in two different modes: XDP_SKB and XDP_DRV.
+  * XDP_SKB mode is employed that uses SKBs together with the generic XDP support and copies out the data to user space.
+  * the driver has support for XDP, it will be used by the AF_XDP code to provide better performance

+_See my "source code study" notes about key data structures for XDP socket_

 ## Traffic control
 [Traffic Control HOWTO](https://tldp.org/HOWTO/Traffic-Control-HOWTO/overview.html)